This document explains how we process information about you. It clarifies how and why we deal with your information and what your rights are.

 If we wish to use your personal data for a new purpose, not covered by this Data Protection Privacy Notice, then we will provide you with a new notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.
 Where and whenever necessary, we will seek your prior consent to the new processing.

-To exercise all relevant rights, queries or complaints, please in the first instance contact the data protection officer (Michelle Taylor) at email@example.com
+To exercise all relevant rights, queries or complaints, please in the first instance contact the Data Protection Officer (Al Pickering) at email@example.com

 You can contact the Information Commissioners Office at: